Pagan Min (Far Cry): Concept and design

-Designed by the development team at Ubisoft Montreal, Pagan Min is envisioned to be a surprising character who is not what he seems at first.
+Designed by the development team at Ubisoft Montreal, Pagan Min was envisioned to be a surprising character who is not what he seems at first.
 The team originally wanted to design a villain that had a "punk-rock mentality" and is representative of "a new generation of criminal who would piss off his father".
 A character concept that was proposed early in development involved an eccentric military dictator, styled after the Libyan leader Muammar Gaddafi, who would award himself fake ribbons as prizes.
 The team ultimately abandoned the idea as they felt that the visual style they had conceived for the character was "cool" but lacked originality, though they still sought inspiration for the character's personality in "charismatic but unstable warlords" like the Liberian military leader Joshua Milton Blahyi, otherwise known as "General Butt Naked".
 This is based on the notion that extreme characters like Pagan Min seem sane within their universe, but when taken out of context and placed in the real world, they seem very insane.
 The final version of Pagan Min incorporates inspiration from Takeshi Kitano's character from Brother, and Kakihara, a character from Ichi the Killer.
 A common trait shared by both of the aforementioned characters are the vibrant colored suits they wear, that helped them stand out from the crowd visually.
 This inspired the team's concept artists to give Min a bright pink suit as his signature outfit, which also motivated Thompson and the game's writers to come up with a more interesting backstory for Min, as they realized that it did not measure up to the interesting visuals developed for the character by the game's artists.